AmirHadzhiev/Parking-Lot/README.md

-# Parking-Lot is application for handling of parkings(with coresponding zones and places) and cars.
+# Parking-Lot is application for handling of parkings(with corresponding zones and places) and cars.